boonebgorges/buddypress-docs/readme.txt

 * Better error notice for Apache users with AllowOverride issues
 * Improved layout of attachment drawer
 * Improved appearance and localizability for "and x more" tags link
+* More reliable toggling of settings during group creation

 = 1.6.0 =
 * Overhaul of the way group/user tag clouds work